-- 1. Understand the need to control air pollutants - 2.
+- 1. Understand about Air pollution - 2.
 Measure and analyze the air pollutants concentration in the atmosphere. - 3.
-Apply different methods of pollution control and reduce the level of pollutant intensity in atmosphere.
+Explain the dispersion of Air pollutant in atmosphere - 4.
+Describe and explain different methods of removal of fine particles suspended in atmosphere. - 5.
+Explain different methods of pollution control in process industry and automobiles